mistralai/client-python/README.md

 # Mistral Python Client

+You can use the Mistral Python client to interact with the Mistral AI API.

 This client uses `poetry` as a dependency and virtual environment manager.

 You can install poetry with